Heat Pump for a Semi-Detached House

 A semi-detached sits in the middle of the heat loss spectrum.
 With one shared party wall, you lose less heat than a detached house, but more than a mid-terrace with two neighbours.
 A typical semi (depending on age, size, and insulation) loses somewhere between 10,000 and 16,000 kWh of heat per year.

 That range drives the system size decision.
 Well-insulated: you're looking at a 7–8kW heat pump.
 Poorly insulated, larger property: you might need 9–10kW.
-Get a heat loss survey done before accepting a quote — it's not something you want guessed at.
+Get a heat loss survey done before accepting a quote.
+It's not something you want guessed at.

 Insulation: What Do You Actually Need?